 Skaters are invited to join the Club when they progress to later grades and show an interest in learning dance.
 Our “Beginner Squad” is the entry level for newbies working towards their first year of competitions.
 Club Skaters work on developing their skills in dance and free and have the opportunity to attend local and national events.
 Our club is a close group of friends and family and we regularly meet up socially in addition to our on-skates time.

-Club membership costs £10 per year (this is different from Federation membership), and Club Skaters pay for training via monthly direct debit.
-Club skaters are able to purchase training uniforms and club kit which is encouraged.
+Club membership (this is different from Federation membership) is paid by Club Skaters for training via monthly direct debit.
+Club skaters are able to purchase training uniforms and club kit which is required.

 Our advanced skaters are our most accomplished, competing successfully at National and International level.
-These skaters train for the full 4 hour Saturday session, as well as during additional training on Sunday and Monday.
+These skaters train at our Saturday session, as well as during additional training on Sunday and Monday.
 These additional sessions give skaters time to work on the senior dances and free skating required at this level.

 Achievement at International level requires excellent discipline, off-skates training and good fitness and diet- it’s more than just skating time.
 Not all skaters will have the desire, ability or time to strive to this level.
 However we support skaters to work towards their goals -whatever they may be.